Our Therapy Team

 I am passionate about giving children the tools they need through play to feel safe, connect deeply, and increase independence with everyday tasks!

 Kara Abbot Mateo is a NJ licensed occupational therapist who specializes in pediatric therapy.
 She received a Master’s of Science in Occupational Therapy degree from the University of St. Augustine for Health Sciences and a Bachelor’s of Science in Interdisciplinary Studies degree from Palm Beach Atlantic University.
 Kara has extensive clinical experience working in inpatient and outpatient hospital settings, outpatient behavioral setting, and home based setting as an Early Intervention Specialist serving clients ranging from 2 months – 18 years of age.
-She has acquired professional development training in evaluation and treatment of Torticollis & Plagiocephaly, completed 96 hours of Masgutova Neurosensorimotor Reflex Integration (MNRI®) coursework, and is a certified Handwriting Without Tears® Specialist.
 She serves as Speech Start’s Occupational Therapy program director and developer!
+She has acquired professional development training in evaluation and treatment of Torticollis & Plagiocephaly, is a certified Handwriting Without Tears® Specialist, and is an MNRI Course Participant.

 Michaela Yennella, MS, OTR/L